HeshanKarunaratne/notes/README.md

       - java.util package

     67 .
 What is Serial Version UID?
-    - To remember loaded serialized class and serialized object are compatible.
+    - It's used to ensure compatibility between serialized objects when the class definition changes
     - If serialVersionUID is not provided in a Serializable class, the JVM will generate one automatically
+    - It's crucial for deserialization to determine if a serialized object can be successfully reconstructed

     68 .
 What are functional interfaces in Java?
     - An interface that contains one abstract method.